Caseymitch3ll/reading-notes/coders computer.md

 - Everything is a file when using linux
 - **file extensions**: Typically 2-4 characters EX. file.exe making exe the extension.
 - Once a file reaches the command line it is considered a path.
-- **\** an escape character that cancels or escapes the next character that follows.
+- \ is an escape character that cancels or escapes the next character that follows.